 There are no nationality restrictions on managers.
 However, foreign nationals need to obtain the necessary work permits (see Question 5, Permission to work).
 There are no nationality restrictions on members of the board of directors of Swiss companies.
 At least one person authorised to represent the company must reside in Switzerland.

 Only physical persons (and no legal entity) can be members of the board of directors of a Swiss company.
 Moreover, due to conflicts of interest, specific public law statutes can prohibit a person's membership on a board of directors.

 Written employment contract

-An employment contract can include implied terms to the extent the parties actually act in a certain manner.
+An employment contract can include implied terms to the extent the parties act in a certain manner.

 If the contract includes neither express nor implied terms, the relevant statutory provisions apply (mainly Articles 319 et seq of the Code of Obligations of 30 March 1911, as amended).
-The Code of Obligations addresses all issues that are relevant to an employment relationship.
+The Code of Obligations addresses most issues that are relevant to an employment relationship.
 Many provisions are mandatory, that is, they cannot be contractually changed or can only be changed in the employee's favour.

 Numerous public law provisions aim to protect certain categories of employees, such as females, youths, or people working at night.